Religious views on genetically modified foods: Kashrut

 Kashrut laws state that all plants are considered Kosher.

 Many Rabbinic authorities believe that genetic material separated from the parent organism is "inert," or separate from the parent organism.
 Thus, genetic material that is transferred from a non-kosher species is no longer considered food, as it does not have taste and is considered separate from the non-kosher species.
 Rabbinic authorities generally assert that genetic material from non-kosher species is not in itself non-kosher and does not render the new organism non-kosher.

 Some may argue, however, that food made with genes from pigs or other non-kosher animals would likely be non-kosher.

 Genetic engineering also poses Kashrut concerns regarding the changing of physical characteristics of animals.
-Kashrut only permits eating animals with split hooves that chooses their cud.
+Kashrut only permits eating animals with split hooves that chews their cud.
 However, genetic engineering may permit a traditionally non-Kosher animal to attain these characteristics.
 This has a difficult response, according to Halakha.